Audi Key Replacement – All The Information You Need about Audi Car Keys, Remotes, Fobs, Push to Start, Ignition Problems & More.

 In addition, for models newer than 2005, we would recommend contacting the dealer, as most locksmiths do not have the necessary coding machine to program newer Audi keys.

-Below are examples of the different types of Audi keys and remote “push to start button” smart key fobs:
+Below are examples of the different types of Audi keys and remote “push to start button” fobs:

 Fob car key – Fob remote “push to start” car key: Usually looks like some sort of remote.
 This fob car key has a chip and therefore will need to be programmed.

-Below, Audi key that has a transponder chip in it and therefore NEEDS to be programmed:
+The next image is of an Audi key that has a transponder chip in it and therefore NEEDS to be coded.
+The chip is located inside the cover at the top.

-Below, Audi key that doesn’t have a chip in it and therefore doesn’t NEED to be programmed:
+The next image is of an Audi key that doesn’t contain a chip and therefore DOES NOT NEED to be coded.
+It’s a simple metal key.

 A: The process for a new Audi key or fob, can take up to two days to complete.
 That depends on how many keys are already programmed into the system.
 If you had one or two keys and they both lost, then the dealer should be able to program you a new key within an hour or two.

-However, in case more than 6-7 already been lost, a new computer may be needed to be ordered and replaced and therefore the process will take longer.
+However, in case more than 5 (depends on which model you have) keys have already been lost, a new computer may be needed to be ordered and replaced and therefore the process will take longer.

-Q: My 2006 Audi A4 ignition key won’t turn, what is the reason and can you change my ignition for me?
+Q: My 2006 Audi A4 ignition key won’t turn and my steering wheel is locked.
+What is the reason and can you change my ignition for me?
+What should I do?
+How can I get a new Audi ignition?

 Remember that losing your Audi ignition key does not mean that you have to change the ignition.
 In most cases, you won’t have to.